sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/self-managed/02-integrations/iddm.md

 Options are configured by default and no modification is required.
 You can adjust your search filter to limit the data extraction.

-> If needed, you may change the parameters to correspond to your data structure in Identity Data Manager.
+> If needed, you may change the parameters to correspond to your data structure in Identity Data Management.
 Note that the `dc` attribute is required.

 Follow the steps shown in the wizard and complete them.

 ### RadiantOne - Entra

-This connector is used when connecting to an Entra backend through Identity Data Manager.
+This connector is used when connecting to an Entra backend through Identity Data Management.
 See [here](#entra-backend-configuration) for the required configuration of the namespace in Identity Data Management.

 ![RadiantOne - Active Directory datasource configuration](./images/R1-Entra-datasource-configuration.png)